lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 15.** In agony nature is no atheist, the mind which knows not where to fly, flies to God.— *Hannah More,* 1745-1833.

-**Verse 15.** The creatures are his, and therefore to be received with thanksgiving; this our Saviour performed with great rigour and zeal; thus teaching us, when "looking up to heaven", that *"the eyes of all"* ought, in the most literal sense, *"to wait"* upon that Lord *"who gives them their meat in due season."*...A secret sense of God's goodness is by no means enough.
+**Verse 15.** The creatures are his, and therefore to be received with thanksgiving; this our Saviour performed with great rigour and zeal; thus teaching us, when "looking up to heaven", that *"the eyes of all"* ought, in the most literal sense, *"to wait"* upon that Lord *"who gives them their meat in due season."*...
+A secret sense of God's goodness is by no means enough.
 Men should make solemn and outward expressions of it, when they receive his creatures for their support; a service and homage not only due to him, but profitable to themselves.— *George Stanhope,* 1660-1728.

-**Verse 15.** While atheism, in its strict signification, namely, that of total denial of God's existence, is scarcely, if at all, to be found on earth; atheism, as regards the denial of God's providence, is the espoused creed of hundreds amongst us....Providence, which is confessed in great things, is rejected in small things; and even if you can work up men to an easy confession that God presides over national concerns, you will find them withdrawing individuals from his scrutiny.
+**Verse 15.** While atheism, in its strict signification, namely, that of total denial of God's existence, is scarcely, if at all, to be found on earth; atheism, as regards the denial of God's providence, is the espoused creed of hundreds amongst us....
+Providence, which is confessed in great things, is rejected in small things; and even if you can work up men to an easy confession that God presides over national concerns, you will find them withdrawing individuals from his scrutiny.
 We bring against this paring down of God's providence a distinct charge of atheism.
 If we confess the existence of a God at all, we read it in the workmanship of the tiniest leaf, as well as in the magnificent pinnacles of Andes and Alps: if we believe in the providence of God at all, we must confess that he numbers the hairs of our heads, as well as marshals the stars of the firmament; and that providence is not universal, and therefore cannot be godlike, if a sparrow, any more than a seraph, flit away unregarded.
 Now, the words before us set themselves most strenuously against this popular atheism.
 The whole creation is represented as fastening its gaze on the universal Parent, and as drawing from his fulness the supply of every necessity. *"The eyes of all wait upon thee; and thou give, them their meat in due season."* There is made, you observe, no exception whatever; the exhibition is simply that of every rank and order of beings looking to the Almighty, confessing dependence upon him, and standing environed by his guardianship.
 So that, in place of anything which approximates to the abandonment of our creation, the Psalmist asserts a ceaseless attention to its wants, the suspension of which for an instant would cause chill and darkness throughout the whole universe.— *Henry Melvill.*

 **Verse 15.** *Thou givest them their meat in due season.* The meat which endures to everlasting life; the flesh of Christ, which is meat indeed; the doctrines of the gospel, which, as some of them are milk for babes, others are meat for strong men, or strong meat for experienced believers; and these are given forth under Christ's direction, by his ministering servants, who are his wise and faithful stewards, that give to every one of the family their portion of meat in due season, which is the word fitly spoken; and, when it is so, how good it is!
 Lu 12:42 Pr 15:23.
 This is food convenient for them, given out *in his time*, as in the original; either in the Lord's time, when he sees best, or in *their* time, as the Syriac version, when they most need it, and it will do them most good.— *John Gill.*